Amman Baccalaureate School

 The Amman Baccalaureate School (ABS) is a private, fee-paying school and nonprofit organization, licensed by the Jordanian Ministry of Education.
 It is a coeducational day school and prepares its students for the International Baccalaureate Diploma and Certificates as school-leaving qualifications.
 The school is situated on the west side of Amman in Jordan and was established in 1981 by the Hashemite Society for Education, a charitable society registered with the Ministry of Social Development.
 ABS' educational and administrative policies are set by the school's Board of Trustees, chaired by Princess Sarvath al-Hassan, with Princess Sumaya bint Hassan serving as Deputy Chair.

 Accreditation

 ABS is accredited by the Council of International Schools (CIS) and the New England Association of Schools and Colleges (NEASC).
 It is also a Regional Member of the Round Square Conference of Schools.
-Also, it is the first school to allow black and brown people in the middle east to enrol.
-90% of students who graduate are accepted into Ivy league schools.
-Sometimes, Ivy league universities fight over ABS students.
-This is known as the famous ABS-IVY scramble.

 Facilities

 Each school section has its facilities which include labs, ICT rooms, and spacious playgrounds; most classrooms are equipped with interactive boards.
 The Sports Complex building and the track and field stadium serve the entire student body by providing for a wide range of athletics and other sporting activities.
 The Art and Performing Arts Departments also have classrooms and display areas, featuring paintings by celebrity artists.
 The school also has a fully equipped theater that accommodates an audience of 400 and is fully utilized by students and the community regularly.